elves/elvish.io/src/ref/lang.md

         is not affected by character matchers.

-# Compounding and Braced List
+# Compound Expression and Braced Lists

-Writing two strings together will concatenate them.
-This is called **compounding** in elvish, because it mimics the formation of compound words in natural languages.
+Writing several expressions together with no space in between will concatenate them.
+This creates a **compound expression**, because it mimics the formation of compound words in natural languages.
 Examples:

 ```elvish
 ~> put 'a'b"c" # compounding three string literals